Skip to main content

 Preloved Sports, as the name suggests, sells only sportswear and it is the top secondhand company in our guide due to it also being a non-profit.

-As well as dedicated secondhand retailers, in the last few years, several large brands also launched their own resale marketplaces and secondhand schemes.
+As well as dedicated secondhand retailers, in the last few years several large brands also launched their own resale marketplaces and secondhand schemes.
 These include for example Nike Refurbished and Decathlon Second Life.
-Both Nike and Decathlon also scored very low due to their poor fabric choices, workers' rights issues in their supply chains, and lack of animal welfare policies.
+Both Nike and Decathlon scored very low due to their poor fabric choices, workers' rights issues in their supply chains, and lack of animal welfare policies.

 Secondhand sportswear is readily available and, if you’re worried about other people sweating in it, here is what Preloved Sport’s founder, Michael Hill says: “it’s [secondhand sportswear] not as bad as you think.
 A small handful of the donations we receive do smell but once these have been washed (even on a 30-degree wash), they are usually fine”.